Inquests and Fatal Accident Claims

 We are one of only 15 law firms nationwide on the specialist AVMA (Action against Medical Accidents) Inquest Legal Services Panel.

-We provide a complete service from initial advice through the representation at the hearing itself, to include representation at the Hearing by a solicitor or a barrister, dealing with all types of fatal accident.
+We provide a complete service from initial advice through to representation at the hearing itself, by a solicitor or a barrister that we deal with.
 Our solicitors have particular experience of:

 - Fatal accident Inquests